bitcoin/bitcoin/doc/descriptors.md

 provided, which takes as input a public key, and describes a set of P2PK, P2PKH, P2WPKH, and P2SH-P2WPH scripts for that key.
 In case the key is uncompressed, the set only includes P2PK and P2PKH scripts.

+### Checksums

+Descriptors can optionally be suffixed with a checksum to protect against typos or copy-paste errors.

+These checksums consist of 8 alphanumeric characters.
+As long as errors are restricted to substituting characters in `0123456789()[],'/*abcdefgh@:$%{}` for others in that set and changes in letter case, up to 4 errors will always be detected in descriptors up to 501 characters, and up to 3 errors in longer ones.
+For larger numbers of errors, or other types of errors, there is a roughly 1 in a trillion chance of not detecting the errors.

+All RPCs in Bitcoin Core will include the checksum in their output.
+Only certain RPCs require checksums on input, including `deriveaddress` and `importmulti`.
+The checksum for a descriptor without one can be computed using the `getdescriptorinfo` RPC.